Planet Gurx: Even More Gurxian Animals

 Awua

 A kind of docile aquatic Lapaouger that lives along the island coasts.
-Counting their limbs, they taller than the average Strondovarian and their “upright” kind of posture led ancient Strondos to think of them as the people of the sea, though they’re actually very dumb by Strondo standards.
+Counting their limbs, they are taller than the average Strondovarian and their “upright” kind of posture led ancient Strondos to think of them as the people of the sea, though they’re actually very dumb by Strondo standards.
 Awuavarian is an insult (though one considered childish and corny, kind of like calling someone a “stupidhead”).
 They happily graze on plants on the ocean floor, usually until being eaten by predators visiting from deeper in the ocean.

 Okkealil